JerrysIRL/MathNanoProject/README.md

 ![MovingPlatform](https://github.com/JerrysIRL/MathNanoProject/assets/113015090/c92af0e8-5c5b-47b2-87e5-314da6862235)

-# Game : Game loop using G criteria implementations
+# Game : Game loop using G criteria implementation
   - Description: An Obstacle course with the moving platforms controlled by Noise, using the same interpolating actor.
 It has a losing condition aswell as a winning one :)

 ![GameLevel](https://github.com/JerrysIRL/MathNanoProject/assets/113015090/366b1773-fc30-4c99-9550-406df1ca8c89)